How To Detect Gender In Ultrasound

 Determining the gender of a baby via ultrasound is a routine yet significant part of prenatal care.
 Typically, this is done during the mid-pregnancy anatomy scan, usually between 18 and 22 weeks of gestation.
 At this stage, the fetal genitalia are usually developed enough to be distinguished on an ultrasound image.
 The process involves a trained sonographer using a transducer to send high-frequency sound waves into the mother's abdomen.
 These sound waves bounce off the fetus, and the returning echoes are processed to create a visual image on a screen.

 The sonographer looks for specific anatomical markers to determine the gender.
-In males, the presence of a penis and scrotum is usually evident.
-In females, the labia can be seen.
-However, it's not always as straightforward as it sounds.
+Still, in males, the presence of a penis and scrotum is usually evident.
+On the flip side, in females, the labia can be seen.
+That said, it's not always as straightforward as it sounds.
 Several factors can influence the clarity of the ultrasound image and the visibility of the genitalia, including the baby's position, the mother's body mass index (BMI), and the quality of the ultrasound equipment.
-Therefore, while ultrasound is a reliable method, it's not infallible, and a degree of uncertainty can sometimes remain.
+So, while ultrasound is a reliable method, it's not infallible, and a degree of uncertainty can sometimes remain.

 Comprehensive Overview